RajuVarghese/DevDataProducts/pitch/tiapp.md

 Conclusion
 ========================================================

-This simple application shows that some countries have rising inequality whereas others have decreased over the years.
+This simple application shows that some countries have a sharp rise in inequality.
 It would be interesting to correlate this with productivity, unemployment and the Gini coefficient over the same period.

 Links: